1995parham-learning/1995parham-learning.github.io/content/Concepts/SAML.md

 **Principal/subject:** This is almost always a human user who is trying to access a cloud-hosted application.

-**Identity provider:** An _identity provider (IdP) e.g. Okta_ is a cloud software service that stores and confirms user identity, typically through a login process.
+**Identity provider (IdP):** An identity provider (IdP) e.g. Okta is a cloud software service that stores and confirms user identity, typically through a login process.
 Essentially, an IdP's role is to say, "I know this person, and here is what they are allowed to do."
 An SSO system may in fact be separate from the IdP, but in those cases the SSO essentially acts as a representative for the IdP, so for all intents and purposes they are the same in a SAML workflow.

-**Service provider:** This is the cloud-hosted application or service the user wants to use.
+**Service provider (SP):** This is the cloud-hosted application or service the user wants to use.
 Common examples include cloud email platforms such as Gmail and Microsoft Office 365, cloud storage services such as Google Drive and AWS S3, and communications apps such as Slack and Skype.
 Ordinarily a user would just log in to these services directly, but when SSO is used, the user logs into the SSO instead, and SAML is used to give them access instead of a direct login.

 This is what a typical flow might look like: